Tupanvirus: Genome

 The genome contains roughly 1.5 million base pairs of double-stranded DNA, coding for 1276–1425 predicted proteins, making it the fourth largest among viral genomes.
 While 30% of the genes are new and not found in other viruses, genomic analysis shows most of the known genes can be related to amoeba-infecting mimiviruses, with the rest corresponding to eukaryotes and bacteria.
-The shared genes of tupanvirus with different lineages of amoeba-infecting mimiviruses indicate it as a separate genus within family Mimiviridae.
+The shared genes of Tupanvirus with different lineages of amoeba-infecting mimiviruses indicate it as a separate genus within family Mimiviridae.
 For example, its A/T rich genome resembles that of other amoebal mimiviruses and suggests a preference for codons formed by A/T-rich sequences.
-As well, the frequent occurrence of the “AAAATTGA” promoter motif is also similar to that of other mimiviruses.
+The frequent occurrence of the “AAAATTGA” promoter motif is also similar to that of other mimiviruses.

-As a giant virus, tupanvirus presents the largest translational apparatus within the known virosphere, carrying 20 aminoacyl tRNA synthetase (aaRS) and 70 transfer RNAs (tRNA), while the rest are involved in RNA maturation and splicing, as well as ribosomal protein modification.
-Moreover, tupanviruses contain a number of DNA-independent RNA synthesizing polymerases and enzymes as well as transcription factors that are involved in viral transcription.
+As a giant virus, Tupanvirus presents the largest translational apparatus within the known virosphere, carrying 20 aminoacyl tRNA synthetase (aaRS) and 70 transfer RNAs (tRNA), while the rest are involved in RNA maturation and splicing, as well as ribosomal protein modification.
+Moreover, tupanviruses contain a number of DNA-independent RNA synthesizing polymerases and enzymes, as well as transcription factors that are involved in viral transcription.
 Furthermore, many genes that encode for processes found in cellular organisms are also found in the Tupanvirus genome, which contains a richer gene set than some bacteria and archaea, and even some eukaryotes.
-As a result, the analysis of tupanviruses constitutes a new step towards understanding the evolution of giant viruses, because such diverse and complete gene sets not only surpass that of other viral genomes, but also rival that of bacteria and even eukaryotes.
-In fact, tupanvirus is the only known virus to host all 20 aaRS, exceeding other giant viruses like Klosneuvirus; yet, there is no agreement on whether these genes are host-derived or passed down from an ancestral mimivirus.
-One such extraordinary example are two copies of an 18 S rRNA intronic region that are highly expressed during viral replication.
-Although these intronic regions also exist in other mimiviruses, the tupanvirus 18S rRNA is phylogenetically different with their function still unknown.
+As a result, the analysis of tupanviruses constitutes a new step towards understanding the evolution of giant viruses because such diverse and complete gene sets surpass not only that of other viral genomes but also rival that of bacteria and even eukaryotes.
+Tupanvirus is the only known virus to host all 20 aaRS, exceeding other giant viruses like Klosneuvirus; yet, there is no agreement on whether these genes are host-derived or passed down from an ancestral mimivirus.
+One such extraordinary example are two copies of an 18 S rRNA intronic region that is highly expressed during viral replication.
+Although these intronic regions also exist in other mimiviruses, the tupanvirus 18S rRNA is phylogenetically different, with their function still unknown.

 Host

-Tupanviruses have the ability to infect a wider range of hosts than other giant viruses, including many amoebae of the genus Acanthameoba (as well as members of the species Vermamoeba vermiformis, Dictyostelium discoideum and Willartia magna), and may also infect other protists.
+Tupanviruses can infect a wider range of hosts than other giant viruses, including many amoebae of the genus Acanthamoeba (as well as members of the species Vermamoeba vermiformis, Dictyostelium discoideum, and Willartia magna), and may also infect other protists.
 There are no documented threats to humans.
-The tupanvirus’ generalist approach may be attributed to the low species richness and abundance of the virus’ habitat.
+The tupanviral generalist approach may be attributed to the low species richness and abundance of the virus's habitat.

 Tupanvirus-infected amoebas also present a new virus-host interaction not previously observed among other amoebae.
-Infected cells were found to aggregate with non-infected cells, a mechanism suggested to be mediated by mannose binding protein gene expression (MBP).
-The clusters of affected cells were shown to increase viral dissemination within the host, thus increasing virulence of the virus.
+Infected cells were found to aggregate with non-infected cells, a mechanism suggested to be mediated by mannose-binding protein gene expression.
+The clusters of affected cells were shown to increase viral dissemination within the host, thus increasing the virulence of the virus.
 The generalist approach, in conjunction with aggregation behaviour, decreases the dilution effect and increases host-encounter rates.